Auli: Love at first sight

 Best time to visit:

 December to February is the best time when the slopes are covered with wonderful powdery snow.
-In February there’s much-awaited skiing festival for which people come to participate and enjoy from far away destinations.
+In February there’s a much-awaited skiing festival for which people come to participate and enjoy from far away destinations.

 Things to see & do: